 "There’s too much that happens between vitals.
 This would help us intervene earlier."

 Financial leaders reached similar conclusions.
-In a separate national study of 457 financial leaders (2026), the overwhelming majority of finance executives in healthcare identified labor recovery as the most compelling driver of value for SleeveSense, followed closely by readmission avoidance and the ability to support reimbursable remote patient monitoring without capital investment.
-These leaders were not evaluating technology as a discretionary upgrade; they were evaluating it as infrastructure necessary to sustain operations.
+In a separate national MarketWise study of 457 healthcare finance executives, labor recovery emerged as the most compelling driver of value, followed by readmission avoidance and the ability to support reimbursable remote patient monitoring.
+These leaders did not view automated monitoring as discretionary technology; they viewed it as operational infrastructure necessary to sustain care delivery amid workforce scarcity and margin compression.

 “We are not looking for technology that adds capability.
 We are looking for technology that gives us capacity back.
 That distinction matters.”